drraghavendra/nfhackathon/README.md

 *most fields are optional, Conclusion and Important Resources are required*

-## Please cite our work -- here is the ICMJE Standard Citation:
+## Please cite our work -- here is the ICMJE Standardized Citation:

 ### ...and a link to the DOI: *You can make a free DOI with zenodo, synapse, figshare, or other resources <link>*